Moddage/TF2-Sandbox/README.md

 - Set Pitch (not done yet)

 To Do:
-- Assign a WeaponID to the Physics Gun.
-- Tool Gun
-- MSTR Sandbox Messages
+- Please refer to #todo on Moddage Discord.

 Main Steam Group:
 http://steamcommunity.com/groups/TF2Sandbox